lt’s good to be appreciative for all you have — friends and family and bountiful feasts.

 Thank Yourself for the Future that is Yours to Create

 While your past has created your present, it’s the choices in your present that will create your future.
 You have, at any moment, the ability to say, “This is not how the story ends.”
 Just as desires change, outdated or unhelpful narratives can be rewritten.
 Want something different?
 Make it happen!
 Take what you’ve learned and create the plot points necessary to build the next chapter that is yours to own.
-Your future self with thank you.
+Your future self will thank you.

 “What’s past is prologue.” – William Shakespeare, The Tempest